ArenKDesai/Aren-s-Notes/Numerical Linear Algebra/LU Factorization.md

 ### Stability
 LU factoring is unstable.
 However, partial and full pivoting moves the rows and columns to avoid using pivots small relative to other entries.

+### LDU Factorization
+D is diagonal, and taken from the diagonal of U and dividing each entry of the old U by the diagonal entry for the new U.

+If A is invertible and symmetric, then L=U'.